Jacob-Coleman/ATC/README.md

-myapplication
+Arrival Time Calculator
 ==============

-Template for a simple Vaadin application that only requires a Servlet 3.0 container to run.
+A web gui to use the TauP seismic calculator using Vaadin application that only requires a Servlet 3.0 container to run.

 Workflow